Free Boat Rides in NYC from Kayaks to Sailboats and More

 Pier 40 at Houston Street and the Hudson River

-Wednesdays and Sundays from Sunday, May 22 through November
+Wednesdays, Fridays, and Sundays from May through November

-In addition to rowing in NYC at Pier 40, this organization also offers FREE boat-building sessions to the public.
+Community rowing is available on Sundays through a sign-up.
+For Wednesday rowing, no sign-up is required.
+Free Youth Rowing takes place for high schoolers on Fridays at 4pm.
+In addition to rowing in NYC at Pier 40, this organization also offers FREE boat-building sessions to the public, though that portion of the program is currently on hiatus while it develops plans for a new boat.
 A parent must accompany those under 16, and parents must sign a waiver for anyone under 18.
-Sign up in advance to guarantee a spot.

-On select Saturdays and Sundays, you can paddle a 29-foot canoe on Newtown Creek, the body of water that narrowly separates Brooklyn and Queens.
+On select days, you can paddle a 29-foot canoe on Newtown Creek, the body of water that narrowly separates Brooklyn and Queens.
+This org also offers public kayaking one day a month from June-September.
 Members can paddle in NYC waters more often and try out challenging weekend kayaking trips.
 Children must be at least 4-foot-10, so it's best for older kids.
 Visit the calendar for more details.
-Snacks and beverages are available for purchase.

 Community Sailing Spots in NYC